simonmichael/hledger/hledger/hledger.m4.md

       account1 assets:checking
       ```

-There is some automatic special handling for an amount's sign, for convenience:
+There is some special handling for an amount's sign, to simplify parsing and sign-flipping:

 - **If an amount value begins with a plus sign:**\
   that will be removed: `+AMT` becomes `AMT`